Table of Contents

 Integrating mats or similar flooring choices would add value to your studio.
 A company named Fuji has developed mats with practical feature, such as being easy to install and clean, and it provides a non-slip surface.
 This type of flooring is a great alternative to carpet and wood flooring.
 Fuji has a nice variety of mat options.
 For example, you could choose whether you want a thick or thin mat for your studio.

-Below are a list of apparatuses and items needed if you want to offer your members comprehensive Pilates workout options.
+Below is a list of popular Pilates apparatuses and items that would offer your members comprehensive Pilates workout options.
 These items are all available from the company Balanced Body, which is a respected supplier of Pilates dedicated equipment and accessories.

 Reformer is a commonly used apparatus for Pilates exercises.
 It is used in a variety of methods to either provide resistance training or help assist in specific movements.
 One popular option from Balanced Body is the Studio Reformer.
 This great product is available with various customizable options.
 They also offer other reformer models that might be more appropriate for your budget.